 P2P File Sharing: What it is and what it’s for

 For most people who have just gotten into the smart lifestyle, you may not be as familiar as those who have been into torrenting or those we call digital natives, when you hear the term peer-to-peer file sharing or “P2P file sharing”.
-In this brief post, we share some of the things that you need to know about P2P File Sharing and its importance or role in the internet of things (IOT).
+In this brief post, we share some of the things that you need to know about P2P File Sharing and its importance in the internet of things (IOT).

 - Type a keyword or the name of the file you need on Google.